ItsSilvie/blog.silvie.org/sets/2022-promotional.markdown

 {% include image.html url="https://img.silvie.org/api-data/SPeGjoHFJn.jpg" description="Kingdom Informant from the Promotional 2022 set." max-width="400px" %}

-Bubble Mage was obtainable at all winter conventions Grand Archive appeared at, with a 1 in 8 chance of being foil, as well as being given out during Discord events.
+Kingdom Informant was obtainable at all winter conventions Grand Archive appeared at, with a 25% chance of obtaining a foil.
+Foil versions of the card were also given out during Discord events.

 {% include image.html url="https://img.silvie.org/api-data/QrcDjNKwgS.jpg" description="Dawn of Ashes Kingdom Informant artwork." max-width="256px" %}